 travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.

-Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for your medical expenses overseas or medical evacuation costs.

 Physical and mental health

 Consider your physical and mental health before travelling overseas, particularly if you have an existing medical condition.